|

 Eat a feast in a restaurant and it'll only cost a few dollars.

-Tipping is often expected in Turkey, particularly in hotels and taxis.
+Giving a tip is often expected of tourists in Turkey, particularly in hotels and taxis.

-Valid passports and visas are required by most but not all nationalities for holiday travel in Turkey and tourists from all countries can purchase a 90 day sticker visa at the port of entry for US$100.
+Valid passports and visas are required by most but not all nationalities for holiday travel in Turkey and tourists from all countries can purchase a 90 day sticker visa at the port of entry for US$20 cash in 2011.

 Travellers from America, Britain, Canada, Australia and Israel need a visa which can be obtained at embassies, consulates or upon arrival, while citizens of South Africa, New Zealand and most western European countries don't need a visa to travel in Turkey for up to three months.